Milnor fibers and symplectic fillings of quotient surface singularities: Introduction

 Combined with the classification of Lisca~\cite{Lisca-2008} for symplectic fillings of cyclic quotient surface singularities, one can conclude that there are no exotic symplectic fillings for any quotient surface singularity.

 We use a similar strategy of Lisca~\cite{Lisca-2008}.
 Let $W_1$ and $W_2$ be two minimal symplectic fillings of a non-cyclic quotient surface singularity $X$.
 Suppose that $W_i$ is orientation-preserving diffeomorphic to $Z_i - \nu(E_{\infty})$, where $Z_i$ is a rational 4-manifold.
 We show that any diffeomorphism $\phi \colon W_1 \to W_2$ (if any) can be extended to a diffeomorphism $\overline{\phi} \colon Z_1 \to Z_2$ such that $\overline{\phi}$ preserves the compactifying divisor $E_{\infty}$.
 Since $W_i = Z_i - E_{\infty}$ is assumed to be minimal, every $(-1)$-curve in $Z_i$ should intersect with $E_{\infty}$ in $Z_i$.
 Since $\overline{\phi}$ also preserves $(-1)$-curves, we show that the diffeomorphism type of a minimal symplectic filling $W$ of a non-cyclic quotient surface singularity is completely determined by the data of the intersections of $(-1)$-curves in $Z$ with $E_{\infty}$.
-It is easy to check that the positions of $(-1)$-curves are all different for each minimal symplectic filling in the list of Bhupal--Ono~\cite{Bhupal-Ono-2012}, which proves the first part of Main Theorem~1.
+It is easy to check that the positions of $(-1)$-curves are all different for each minimal symplectic filling in the reduced list of Bhupal--Ono~\cite{Bhupal-Ono-2012} (for a few exceptions for which we can easily handle the diffeomorphism type problem), which proves the first part of Main Theorem~1.
 Furthermore, in Corollary~\ref{corollary:no-exotic-fillings}, we show that the above proof can be easily extended to the case of orientation-preserving homeomorphisms; hence there are no exotic symplectic fillings as asserted.